Occupational Pension Transfers

 Pension transfers are a complex subject involving a decision making process with many variables, and one that is not to be undertaken lightly when you are looking at making choices about funding the rest of your life .

-It is a legal requirement for anyone who wants to transfer an occupational pension worth more than £30,000 to seek independent financial advice, from a financial adviser who holds either G60 pensions or AF3 pension planning certifications.
-At Carrick Financial Management we hold the AF3 qualification.
+We are authorised and regulated by the Financial Conduct Authority and it is a legal requirement for anyone who wants to transfer an occupational pension worth more than £30,000 to seek independent financial advice, from a financial adviser who holds either G60 pensions, AF7 Pension Transfer or AF3 pension planning certifications.
+At Carrick Financial Management we hold the AF3 and AF7 qualifications

 We are not tied to any particular product or fund manager, we act on your behalf and no one else’s.
 Our pension’s experts can guide you through the world of pension transfers, demystifying terms such as cash equivalent transfer value (CETV), pension and income drawdown, and deferred pension.